Amazon shares soar on surprise profit, market value tops Wal-Mart's

 Jet, which has so far raised $220 million from top venture capital firms, will list its discounted prices next to Amazon's lowest price for the same products.

-"We've been in competition with some of the biggest names in retail," Olsavsky said, "so we're used to competition but we're focused on the customer."
+"We've been in competition with some of the biggest names in retail," Olsavsky said, "so we're used to competition but we're focussed on the customer."

 The company forecast net sales would grow 13 percent to 24 percent, to a range of $23.3 billion to $25.5 billion, in the third quarter, well above analysts' consensus estimate of $23.89 billion, according to Thomson Reuters I/B/E/S.